 This stranger could be anywhere in the world.
 This stranger could be a baker, an NBA player, or the next president of the United States.
-I could have passed this stranger on the street or could have asked this stranger for directions to the coffee shop last weekend.
-There are, however, some things that I do know for sure: I share with this stranger HLA tissue type, proteins in the blood, allergies, immune system, and an everlasting friendship.
+I could have passed this stranger on the street or asked this stranger for directions to the coffee shop last weekend.
+The possibilities are endless, but there are some things that I do know for sure: I share, with this stranger, the same HLA tissue type, proteins in the blood, allergies, immune system, and an everlasting friendship.

-It all started with a simple cheek swab during my year abroad in Israel—no blood, no pain, no mess- just a few quick cheek cells.
+It all started with a simple cheek swab during my year abroad in Israel—no blood, no pain, no mess.
+Just a few quick cheek cells!
 I remember the day perfectly.
 We were thirty girls standing in the main room of our school, individually weighing the pros and cons of becoming part of the Gift of Life registry.
 I told a girl next to me “I hope to be a match” as I grabbed the STOP sheet to be cleared.
 Looking back, I said this knowing my chances were very slim.
-I filled out a sheet in block letters and dark filled-in circles, parted with a few cheek cells, had trouble finding the q-tip’s placement in the foam like everyone else, sealed my envelope, and ran to class.
+I filled out a sheet in block letters and filled in circles, parted with a few cheek cells, had trouble finding the q-tip’s placement in the foam like everyone else, sealed my envelope, and ran to class.

 Fast forward less than a year later to my winter break of 2010.
 I was in Israel for vacation working with children flown in from Africa for medical care.
-My days were exciting but exhausting, and one night, I was tossing and turning in bed from being over-tired and jet lagged.
+My days were exciting but exhausting, and one night, I was tossing and turning in bed from being over-tired and jet-lagged.
 I heard my phone buzz and immediately opened the urgent email from Gift of Life.
 And I thought I was unable to sleep before receiving this email: “You have been identified as a potential match for a patient needing a bone marrow transplant.”
-I read the email over and over, only to think that I was dreaming.
+I read the email over and over and thought that I was dreaming.
 With the time difference to my advantage, heart racing, and stubbing my toe on my way downstairs as proof that this was actually happening, I ran to call for more information.

 The morning that I landed in New York, I had blood taken at a lab and my “potential match” was upgraded to a “complete match” a month and a half later.
 My thoughts turned from fear of the needle to fear of my power.
 I held the power to simply say the two-letter word “NO” and not go through with the donation.
 I held the power to possibly deny this stranger life.
 I also held the power to bring hope to this stranger, his family, friends, and community all rooting for his recovery.
 I stayed far away from the powerful two-letter word and after a complete physical and medical examination, the date for my bone marrow harvest was set.

 The morning of April 7, 2011, came faster than expected.
 While waiting to be brought down to the OR, I had the opportunity to meet this man through a letter—the most special part of my donating experience so far.
 This is where his identity changed from a stranger to My New Friend.
-Although I had to hold back from personal details due to confidentiality reasons, my thoughts and emotions poured into this letter as I wrote continuously until the nurse came to take me down to the OR.
-The doctor, medical team, and nurses took great care of me and I cannot be prouder of the fading scar on my lower back.
+Although I had to hold back personal details due to confidentiality reasons, my thoughts and emotions poured into this letter.
+I wrote continuously until the nurse came to take me down to the OR.
+The doctor, medical team, and nurses took great care of me, and I cannot be prouder of the fading scar on my lower back.